mattermost/mattermost-test-management/data/test-cases/self-hosted/in-product-purchase/test-4.md

 - Verify user is able to see Success screen to confirm the purchase.

 On successfull purchase, in Stripe,
+(manual)

-- Verify the subscription details is updated under the customer's account
+- Verify that user is created with subscription and payment details is updated under the customer's account
 - Verify pricing details and successfull purchase on Card is registered

 On unsuccessfull purchase, due to payment issue, in Stripe, (manual)

 - Verify if User is created in stripe account.
+- Verify if the newly created user had been charged.
+(Ideally, in unsuccessful scenario the subscription will not be created)
-- Verify the user's subscription is not updated to 'professional'
+- Verify Billings page is not displayed to user.